-- 1. Download the Sitecore Publishing Service package from the Sitecore Downloads page. - Extract the contents of the archive to a folder of your choice.
-For example: C:\inetpub\wwwroot\sitecorepublishing - 3.
+- 1. Download the Sitecore Publishing Service package from the Sitecore Downloads page. - 2.
+Extract the content of the archive to a folder of your choice.
+For example: C:\inetpub\wwwroot\sitecorepublishing. - 3.
 In IIS, create a new site pointing to the folder. - 4.
 Start the IIS Manager and in the Connections panel, expand Sites.
-Right-click Sites and then click Add Website. - 5.
-In the Add Website dialog, fill in the required fields.
+Right-click Sites and then click Add Website.

+5. In the Add Website dialog, fill in the required fields.